ezeamaka2/react_typescript/README.md

 # React and Typescript Todo App

-Building a todo app with React and Typescript
+This is a todo app built with React and Typescript